Net international migration in New Zealand

 File as imported: International Migration: Estimated migration by direction, citizenship and NZ area, 12/16-month rule (Monthly) August 2021

 From the dataset International Migration: Estimated migration by direction, citizenship and NZ area, 12/16-month rule (Monthly) August 2021, this data was extracted:

 - Columns: 2-1,297

-This data forms the table Migration - Migration by direction, citizenship, and region Year ended August 2014–2021.
+This data forms the table Migration - Migration by direction, citizenship, and territorial authority Year ended August 2014–2021.

 Dataset originally released on: